 bit unclear to me how much would be affected by this.
 If this

-and non-module files are by
+new module inherits fromuserand non-module files are by

-, possibly not that much?
+default still loaded intouser, possibly not that much?
 For

-the toplevel to load non-module files intouser
+the toplevel to load non-module files intouseritself

 is quite a kluge though.
 Loading code into the new toplevel